ArfinDBstudio/Fitness_App/README.md

  * pip install nltk
  * pipenv shell
  * py manage.py runserver
-  # To perform above cmd use should have python on your pc
+  # To perform above cmd use should have python on your pc which should be configure in environmental variable